mozilla-spidermonkey/jsparagus/README.md

     is that the DFA parses?
 How on earth does it magically turn out to be regular?!

-*   Is the thing I implemented SLR?
-What makes a grammar SLR/LR/LALR?

 *   If I faithfully implement the algorithms in the book, will it be less of a dumpster fire?
 Smaller, more factored?

-*   In what sense is SLR "simple"?
-(More to learn by reading.)

-I was stunned to learn that the LR parser, including the table generator, is *less* code than the predictive LL parser of stab 4.

-I learned that I will apparently hand-code the computation of transitive closures of sets under relations ten times before even considering writing a general algorithm.
-The patterns I have written over and over
-are: 1. `while not done:` visit every element already in the set, iterating to a fixed point, which is this ludicrous O(*n*<sup>2</sup>) in the number of pairs in the relation; 2. depth-first graph walking with cycle detection, which can overflow the stack.

-I haven't really learned this yet.
-I'm only halfway through SLR.

 ### Stab 4 (nonrecursive table-driven predictive LL parser)